 Performance in clinical is evaluated according to the clinical course syllabus requirements located at the related Canvas website.
-Clinical course grades are comprised of completed competencies, checklists, daily assignments, responsibility points and radiographer/clinical instructor evaluations.
-A formal student/instructor conference may be called by the student or instructor at any time during the clinical course to discuss progress or other issues related to clinical success.
+Clinical course grades are comprised of completed competencies, checklists, daily assignments, responsibility points

 Semester evaluations are provided by the faculty and staff at the assigned clinical area.
 Students must have an averaged 80% or better on these evaluations to pass the clinical course regardless of scores on competencies or checklists.
 All assignments and clinical hours must be completed by the final course date or student will receive a failing grade and will not progress to the next clinical course.